dorianroy/Scup/README.md

   file in the project root that points to your update URL.
 See Adobe's docs for details.

-- I can't include the fonts of the release version for obvious reasons.
+reasons.
 If you don't have Interstate-Regular and Lucida-Grande installed on your system, you'll have to replace them in the Scup.css file with a font of your choice.